timeolord/Connect-Four/README.md

 # Connect-Four
-Julia implementation of Connect Four
+Julia implementation of Connect Four.
+Instructions are displayed when the script is ran.